-Photo: Leshan Patterson at the Herzing College Skilled Trades campus
+Photo: Leshan Patterson at Herzing College

 Leshan Patterson never intended to pursue a career in the skilled trades.
-He went to university and earned a degree in Bio-medical Science, before realizing he wasn't on the right career path.
+He went to university and earned a degree in bio-medical science before realizing he wasn't on the right career path.

-Leshan started researching other options, and discovered he was a perfect fit to become an electrician.
-He enrolled in the Combined Electrician and Network Cabling Technology Program at Herzing, and never looked back.
+Leshan started researching other options and discovered he was a perfect fit to become an electrician.
+He enrolled in the Combined Electrician and Network Cabling Technology Program at Herzing and never looked back.

 Now, he's graduated from the program, and just been hired as an Electrician Apprentice with Micromaster Pioneers - a Toronto company that delivers residential and commercial electrical services.